jef-fortunahamid/jef-fortunahamid/README.md

 This is my project portfolio.

 ### SQL-based Projects
-- [Analyzing Student Conversion and Engagement Metrics on the 365 E-Learning Platform](https://github.com/jef-fortunahamid/365E-LearningAnalysis) MySQL: Utilised MySQL to analyse the dataset.
+- [Analysing Student Conversion and Engagement Metrics on the 365 E-Learning Platform](https://github.com/jef-fortunahamid/365E-LearningAnalysis) MySQL: Utilised MySQL to analyse the dataset.
 Techniques such as CTEs and DATEDIFF were used.
 - [8 Week SQL Challenge (Data with Danny)](https://github.com/jef-fortunahamid/8_Week_SQL_Challenge/blob/main/README.md) PostgreSQL with Docker: Utilised PostgreSQL to clean and analyze eight different data from banking and sales, to name a few.
 Implemented various SQL techniques including window functions and CTEs.

 ### Microsoft Excel-based Project